luojiebin/luojiebin.github.io/_posts/2017-07-18-Use-Python-Collections-the-Right-Way.md

 ```
 When the number of items exceeds `maxlen`, the old one will be removed.

+## namedtuple
-**namedtuple** is like a tuple, but has fild names, its fild value can be accessed both by name and by index.
+Namedtuple is like a tuple, but has fild names, its fild value can be accessed both by name and by index.
 ```python
 >>> import collections
 >>> Color = Color(5, 7, 8)